MartinR2345/EndtoEndCybersecurityProgram-/README.md

   <img src="https://i.imgur.com/gYxr9Ip.png" height="50%" width="60%" alt="SaveRecords"/>
 </p>

-I performed a risk assessment that measures risk using likelihood and impact scores to determine how severe a risk is depending on where the risk score lands on the rating scale.
-This allows me to evaluate how serious the identified cybersecurity risks are and how much damage it could cause to this fintech payment-processing environment. </br>
+After identifying the risks, I assessed each one by evaluating it's likelihood and business impact to determine how severe the risk is depending on where the risk score lands on the rating scale. </br>

-I document the results in the risk register (spreadsheet) below.
-This spreadsheet highlights the assessed risks, threats, vulnerabilities, risk scenarios, likelihood, impact score, the overall risk score and risk level.
+I then documented these risks in a risk register (this spreadsheet) and assigned risk ratings to help prioritize which issues required the most immediate attention.
+This helped demonstrate a risk-based approach to cybersecurity rather than treating every issue as equally important.

 <p align="center">
   <img src="https://i.imgur.com/0zSZO1q.png" height="50%" width="60%" alt="SaveRecords"/>